Ayushhhh188/Log-AnamolyDetection-System/README.md

 ## Design Decisions

+**Why Docker?**
+Eliminates the "works on my machine" problem entirely.
+Model weights are mounted as volumes so they don't inflate the image size.
+Anyone with Docker Desktop can run the full project in under 10 minutes.

 **Why no frontend?**
 A browser UI is the wrong abstraction for a log monitoring system.
-Real SOC tools (Suricata, Zeek, Wazuh, Splunk forwarders) run as terminal processes.
-The monitor is SSH-able, scriptable, and has no browser dependency you can run it on a remote server with no display.
+Real SOC tools run as terminal processes.
+The monitor is SSH-able, scriptable, and has zero browser dependency.

 **Why unsupervised learning?**
-In real environments, anomalies are rare and often novel.
-You can't label what you don't know about.
-An autoencoder trained only on normal patterns can detect deviations without requiring a labelled anomaly dataset.
+In real environments, anomalies are rare and often novel — you can't label what you don't know about.
+An autoencoder trained only on normal patterns detects deviations without requiring a labelled anomaly dataset.

-**Why batch inference in the monitor instead of the `/logs/predict` API?**
-Latency.
-Calling the HTTP API per log adds network overhead.
-The monitor calls `predict_batch()` directly from the same process, keeping inference tight.

-**Why MongoDB over a relational database?**
+**Why MongoDB over relational?**
 Log schemas vary.
 MongoDB's flexible document model handles variable log structures without schema migrations.
-For a time-series query pattern at scale, a purpose-built store like Elasticsearch or ClickHouse would be next.
+For time-series queries at scale, Elasticsearch or ClickHouse would be the next step.

+**Why batch inference in the monitor?**
+Calling the HTTP API per log adds network overhead.
+The monitor calls `predict_batch()` directly, keeping inference tight and latency low.

 ---

 ## Limitations & Future Work

 **Current limitations:**

-- Model weights are not in the repository — must be trained locally before running inference
+- Model trained on HDFS logs — performance degrades on logs from different systems
 - No authentication on API endpoints
-- Simulation generates synthetic logs; a production version would ingest from real log forwarders (Filebeat, Fluentd)
+- Simulation generates synthetic logs; production would ingest from Filebeat or Fluentd
-- Single-node — no horizontal scaling of the inference worker
+- Single-node — no horizontal scaling

-**Logical next steps for production:**
+**Logical next steps:**

-- **Kafka / Redis Streams** between log ingestion and inference — decouples producers from consumers, handles traffic spikes without dropping logs
+- **Kafka** between ingestion and inference — decouples producers from consumers, handles traffic spikes
-- **Containerise with Docker** — `Dockerfile` + `docker-compose.yml` to package backend + model weights together, one-command setup anywhere
-- **Horizontal scaling** — multiple inference workers pulling from Kafka partitions, same model weights loaded per instance
+- **Horizontal scaling** — multiple inference workers pulling from Kafka partitions
-- **Alerting integration** — POST to Slack / PagerDuty when `severity == critical` and anomaly rate exceeds threshold
+- **Alerting** — POST to Slack/PagerDuty when `severity == critical`
-- **Model retraining pipeline** — periodically retrain on new "confirmed normal" logs to adapt to system drift
+- **Model retraining pipeline** — adapt to new log patterns over time

 ---

 ## Requirements

-Key dependencies — see `requirements.txt` for full list with pinned versions.
+See `requirements.txt` for full pinned list.
+Key dependencies:

 ```
 fastapi